PrimeAcademy/prime_peer_db_pg_01/README.md

 1. Next, run 'npm install'.
 2. Make sure postgres is running.
+3. Create database 'example_database' (if you do not have one already)
-3. Run 'node server/database/database.js' in the command line.
+4. Run 'node server/database/database.js' in the command line.
 Take a close look at what that file is doing, and see if you can make the connection of how this line is working.
-4. Start your server.
+5. Start your server.
-5. Open another terminal window and run this command curl --data "text=test&complete=false" http://127.0.0.1:3000/api/todos
+6. Open another terminal window and run this command curl --data "text=test&complete=false" http://127.0.0.1:3000/api/todos

 Fire up the app.
 Note that the app is not running on port 5000, find what port it is running on.
 Then play with the